-From smart homes to autonomous cars, connected living is no longer a scene from a sci-fi movie but very true reality.
+From smart homes to autonomous cars, connected living is no longer a scene from a sci-fi movie but a very true reality.

 A simple visit to a technology event like CES (Consumer Electronics Show) shows the expanse of this universe of connected gadgets and wearables.

-Technology can augment and enhance our way of living, whether through artificial intelligence built into our personal digital assistants or through smartwatches or fitness trackers that help monitor our well-being; or through the use of drones for personal entertainment to new logistical solutions.
+Technology can augment and enhance our way of living, whether through artificial intelligence built into our digital assistants, smartwatches or fitness trackers that help monitor our well-being, or drones for personal entertainment to new logistical solutions.

 The 6 challenges for the connected devices industry

 - #1.
 Miniaturization: Consumer devices come in all shapes and sizes.
 Consumer OEMs are increasingly under pressure to use the real estate on their device more effectively to maximize their ROI.

 - #2.
-Ruggedness: Consumer gadgets, especially wearable technology, are expected to be prone to rugged use, including shocks, dampness, and so on.
-This is almost contradictory to the need for miniaturization since ruggedness requires extra layers of protection.
+Ruggedness: Consumer gadgets, especially wearable technology, are expected to be prone to rugged use, including shocks, dampness, etc. This almost contradicts the need for miniaturization since ruggedness requires extra layers of protection.

 - #3.
-Independent Connectivity: This is especially true for very mobile devices, such as wearables, tablets, and laptops.
+Independent Connectivity: This is especially true for mobile devices, such as wearables, tablets, and laptops.
 The nomad consumer of this digital age does not want to go through the perils of using a smartphone as a modem, through a USB or Bluetooth connectivity.

 - #4.
-Security & Privacy: When left unsecure, connectivity may open doors to new attack vectors for cybercriminals, endangering consumer privacy.
+Security & Privacy: When left unsecured, connectivity may open doors to new attack vectors for cybercriminals, endangering consumer privacy.

 - #5.
-Standardization: OEMs looking to deploy innovative solutions need to develop standards-compliant products to ensure they can be integrated into the larger IoT ecosystem of connected stakeholders.
+Standardization: OEMs looking to deploy innovative solutions must develop standards-compliant products to ensure they can be integrated into the larger IoT ecosystem of connected stakeholders.

 - #6.
 Consumer Experience: The whole promise of IoT lies in providing an enhanced experience to end consumers.
-OEM have to deal with all the above challenges while still trying to ensure a smooth customer experience.
+OEM must deal with all the above challenges while still ensuring a smooth customer experience.

 Thales' Solutions for Consumer Electronics